Shanexpert/test-results-aggregator/README.md

 # test-results-aggregator
-It's a jenkins plugin that collects via Jenkins API all junit/testNG results and reports them :
+It's a jenkins plugin that collects via API all job and test results and reports them :
 * in a single html view,
 * email